tomsoderlund/toms-guidebooks/React Native.md

 # React Native

-React Native is an easy way to build native iOS/Android (also Windows, macOS, web) using React.
+React Native is an easy way to build native iOS/Android (also Windows, macOS, web) using JavaScript and React.

 With https://expo.io the steps are easy: